igorshubovych/markdownlint-cli/README.md

 See [test configuration file][test-config] or [style folder][style-folder] for more examples.

 CLI argument `--config` is not mandatory.
-If it is not provided, `markdownlint-cli` looks for file `.markdownlint.json`/`.markdownlint.yaml`/`.markdownlint.yml` in current folder, or for file `.markdownlintrc` in current or all upper folders.
+If it is not provided, `markdownlint-cli` looks for the 'markdownlint-cli' section in the `package.json`.
+If the configuration is not present in the `package.json`, it looks for the file `.markdownlint.js`/`.markdownlintrc.js`/`.markdownlint.json`/`.markdownlintrc.json`/ `.markdownlint.yaml`/`.markdownlintrc.yaml`/`.markdownlint.yml`/`.markdownlintrc.yml` in current or all upper folders.
-The algorithm is described in details on [rc package page][rc-standards].
+The algorithm is described in details on [cosmiconfig package page][explorer-search].
-If `--config` argument is provided, the file must be valid JSON, JSONC, or YAML.
+If `--config` argument is provided, the file must be valid JS, JSON, JSONC, or YAML.

 ## Exit codes